Written by Editorial Team

 Many children are allergic to cow’s milk or struggle to digest cow’s milk.
-So, their mothers wonder what they should give their child as an alternative to the cow’s milk.
-The mothers find it challenging to mix the cereal of their child with a liquid that will add nutritional value for their children.
-Some parents use soy or almond milk, but some children also face allergic reactions because of soy or nuts.
-The use of rice milk for babies and toddlers.
+So, their mothers wonder what they should give their child as an alternative to cow’s milk.
+The mothers find it challenging to mix the cereal with a liquid that will add nutritional value for their children.
+Some parents use soy milk or almond milk, but some children also face allergic reactions because of soy or nuts.
+Here comes the importance of rice milk for babies and toddlers.

 If you compare rice milk with any other alternative (except cow’s milk), you will find that it contains the highest amount of calories, sugars, and carbohydrates.
 Here is the nutritional value of one cup of rice milk: